LuuucasM/KoreanLanguageTaskScheduler/README.md

 # KoreanLanguageTaskScheduler
-A program that suggests tasks to do for the day
+A program that suggests korean study tasks to do for the day